Chiba · Kamogawa

 Taibusa Cape (太房岬) forms the southernmost tip of the Boso Peninsula, where the Pacific Ocean meets Uraga Channel.
-The cape's white lighthouse, perched on 70-meter cliffs, has guided ships since 1919.
 The surrounding cape area is a windswept grassland ecosystem — rare in developed Japan — where native grasses, wildflowers, and migratory birds thrive in the constant sea breeze.

 Opening Hours